TC

 • Reflectorized Plate Fee: $0.50

-Combined with your weight fee, this brings your standard state baseline total to exactly $42.25 for lighter cars, or $52.25 for heavy trucks and large SUVs.
+When combined with your weight fee, these bring your structural state total to exactly $37.75 for lighter cars, or $47.75 for heavier trucks and large family SUVs.

-Layer 3: Local County Service and Property Taxes
+Layer 3: Local County Service Fees and Personal Property Taxes

 Furthermore, Kansas collects an annual Vehicle Property Tax upfront at the time of registration.
-This tax is calculated using your car's age, value class, and local school or city millage rates, making it drop steadily every year.
+This tax is determined via a complex formula based on your vehicle's original value class, its depreciation age, and the exact local county millage rates of your neighborhood district.
+It drops down steadily every single year your car ages.

 6. Sidestepping the 6.5% Kansas Sales Tax

-Kansas enforces a base 6.5% state sales tax on vehicle title changes, plus any localized city/county additions.
-However, as an out-of-state transfer relocating your personal vehicle, you are completely exempt from this tax as long as your car was legally registered in your name in your previous home state.
+Kansas levies a flat 6.5% base state sales tax on vehicle purchases, plus local city or county options.
+However, as an out-of-state transfer relocating a vehicle you already own, you are entirely exempt from paying this tax as long as you can show that the vehicle was legally registered in your name in your previous home state prior to crossing the Kansas border.

-Because mapping the combination of vehicle weight brackets, localized county transaction fees, and upfront vehicle property taxes can be highly complex, we recommend running your vehicle's specs through our Kansas Vehicle Registration Fees Calculator to generate an exact out-the-door estimate before you head out.
+Because mapping the combination of localized millage property taxes, alternative fuel add-ons, and vehicle weight classes can get highly complex, use our custom Kansas Vehicle Registration Fees Calculator to generate an exact out-the-door estimate before you head to the tag office.